Native American Facts For Kids was written for young people learning about the Mandan Indian

 Mandan women wore long deerskin dresses.

-Mandan men wore breechcloths with leather leggings
+Mandan men wore leather leggings

 A Mandan warrior's shirt was fringed and covered with beadwork, porcupine quills, and feathers; a